Shooting at Mikasa Park this morning, a beautiful 19th century battleship in Yokosuka, Japan.

 Bill Chizek is a retired Navy Musician, now amateur photographer from El Paso, TX and San Diego, CA. His photography journey began in 1981.
 He takes photos of anything that catches his eye; aircraft, cars, architecture, and anything historical along the way.
 We have conducted an interview with Bill.

 I’ve been interested in history since I was a little kid, don’t ask me why, it just happened.
-Later in life, while in the US Navy, history was ever present; so when teaching US history followed, it seemed like a natural fit.
-While getting serious about photography, it seemed a little more fun when shooting […]
+Later in life, while in the US Navy, history was ever present; … Continue Reading US History 1

 If you’re at all interested in Peak Design or a new camera bag, I’ve written two posts related to my Peak Design camera bag.